sassoftware/model-management-resources/examples/README.md

 ## Python Container Runtime Scoring
 SAS Model Manager can deploy Python models into a Python container.
 To score data using a Python container deployment, see [PythonContainerRuntimeScoring.ipynb](Python/PythonContainerRuntimeScoring.ipynb) in the examples directory.

+## Create Container Images in an OpenShift Environment
+SAS Viya platform uses Kaniko to create container images for models and decisions when they are published to a container publishing destination.
+Because Kaniko requires root access to run, container images cannot be created when the SAS Viya platform is deployed in a Red Hat OpenShift environment.
+In order to create container images within an OpenShift environment you must instead publish your models and decisions to a Git destination and then use Docker to create the container images.

+To create container images in an OpenShift Environment, see [OpenShiftContainerImages.md](./OpenShiftContainerImages.md)

 ## Additional Resources
 * [SAS Model Manager: Help Center documentation](https://documentation.sas.com/?cdcId=mdlmgrcdc&cdcVersion=default&docsetId=mdlmgrwlcm&docsetTarget=home.htm)